Blueblazer172/cookie-wrapper/README.md

 # CookieWrapper
 Easy cookie managament class

 PS.
 I created this class so quickly.
-Somelines can be defective.
+Some lines can be defective.
 So you can report me and I'll change it.

 # Usage
 ```php